Skill Creation Specification

 Automated Migration

-Use the auto-fix script for quick migration:
+Use the skill validator for migration:

-/jaan-to:skill-update {skill-name}
+/skill-update {skill-name}

 # → Select option [8] Migrate to v3.0.0